LeonAquitaine/as-stagefx/docs/gallery-visualeffects.md

 # AS-StageFX Shader Gallery - Visual Effects Package

-This gallery provides detailed descriptions and visual examples of the visual effects included in the **AS_StageFX_VisualEffects** package.
+This gallery provides detailed descriptions and visual examples of the **20 effects** (3 Lighting + 17 Visual) included in the **AS_StageFX_VisualEffects** package.
+These effects range from lighting simulation and audio visualization to particle systems and post-processing tools.

 For installation instructions and general information, please refer to the [main README](../README.md).

 > **Note:** This package requires the [AS_StageFX_Essentials](./gallery.md) package to be installed.